edurant/edurant.github.io/advising/msml.md

 Model tracks are published for BME, CPE, CS, EE, and SE.

+# Notes on Specific Courses

-# Quarter System Applied ML Graduate Certificate (2021–'22 and 2022–'23)
+## Quarter System Applied ML Graduate Certificate (2021–'22 and 2022–'23)

 Completing this certificate at MSOE meets the CSC5610 and CSC6621 requirements by substitution, reducing the number of additional courses needed to earn the MSML.

-# CSC5201 Microservices & Cloud Computing
+## CSC5201 Microservices & Cloud Computing
 Students with sufficient coursework in *both* web apps and cloud computing replace this course with an approved elective.

-## Acceptable Web Apps Coursework
+### Acceptable Web Apps Coursework
 * SE2840 Web Application Development, Required for CS and SE
 * SWE2511 Web Apps, Required for SWE

-## Acceptable Cloud Computing Coursework
+### Acceptable Cloud Computing Coursework
 * CS4230 / CSC4981 Distributed and Cloud Computing, Elective

 Note: SWE2410 Design and Cloud Patterns is *not* sufficient to meet this requirement.

-# Alternate CSC6605 Prerequisites
+## Alternate CSC6605 Prerequisites

 CSC2621 Introduction to Data Science (a course in the DS minor) is a sufficient prerequisite to take this course.